huwlloyd-mmu/intro-to-c-/week2practical.md

 ### Polish

 You may want to add some polish.
-Two things you could do:
+Three things you could do:

+* Make it so the player responds to the arrow keys as well as WASD.
+You can use the intellisense prompts to help find the SFML constants for these keys.
 * Find a background image, and draw it under the player (probably in the Game class, or make a new class called Backgorund).
 * Stop the player from walking off the screen.

+Next week we will add some interactions with objects in the world.